Experience-Monks/math-as-code/README.md

   return true;
 }

-//For some
-function forSome(setOfThings, predicate) {
+//"For some" or "there exists" function forSome(setOfThings, predicate) {
   return Array.from(setOfThings).some(predicate);
 }

-//Negation -> just use good old '!'
+//Negation -> just use good old `!`
 ```

-If you are interested in learning more, be sure to look up De Morgan's Laws!

 ## more...